MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-connect-reportingdw-firewall.md

 ## Management Server and Reporting Data Warehouse

-The following steps are necessary to enable SQL Server Authentication:
+This procedure is necessary to enable SQL Server Authentication.
+To enable it, follow these steps:

 1. On the computer hosting the Reporting data warehouse, create a SQL Server sign-in in the proper role for reader and writer.
 The credentials you supply for this account must be made a member of the following roles in the data warehouse database on the computer running SQL Server:
    a.
 OpsMgrWriter